 Carpet, on the other hand, offers great resistance against slips.
 Since all carpet has thick backing and is tacked or glued down to the ground, they are immovable and secure.
 As they are stretched from wall to wall, no portion of the floor is exposed.
 This might be a good option for those living in really cold places, with tiles that do not insulate heat.
 It will give you the extra warmth you need during those harsh winter mornings.
 Carpeting also provides homeowners with a common and cohesive color and pattern scheme throughout the house.

 The drawbacks of carpet include the inability to clean them easily.
 Because of its large size and semi-permanent installation, carpets can not be washed regularly like rugs can be and their cleaning requires more time and effort.
 Off-gassing of Volatile Organic Compounds, VOCs, also gives homeowners an unpleasant new experience with carpeting.
 Carpet also develops foot trails easily in high-traffic areas of the house.

 After reading this article, you probably have a clearer idea of your home’s needs and the suitability of each option.
-Based on all these important characteristics of both rugs and carpet, I hope you can decide on the best one for your dream home.
-Make a pros and cons list of your own if you have anything else to think about.
+Based on all these important characteristics of both rugs and carpets, I hope you can decide on the best one for your dream home.
+Make pros and cons list of your own if you have anything else to think about.
 Go on, introduce carpeting to your floors for comfort and luxury, and to improve your home’s appearance.
-Discover your favourite style of a perfect rug or carpet and enhance the way your house looks and feels.
+Discover your favorite style of a perfect rug or carpet and enhance the way your house looks and feels.